recoveryplus/recoveryplus.github.io/step-5.md

-# Step 5: Made peace with others
+# Step 5: Make peace with those you have harmed

-Q1) Using the list of harms in Step 4, how might you make amends to those you have hurt?
+### Q1) Using the list of harms in Step 4, unless it would harm them further, how might you make amends to those you have hurt?

-Q2) Are there any amends you are holding back on making?
+### Q2) Are there any amends you are holding back from making?

-Q3) What is your scariest amend?
 How might you take the first step forward in making it?

-Q4) Forgiveness is a gift to your own heart.
+### Q3) Forgiveness is a gift to your own heart.
 How might it feel to make amends to those you hve harmed?